quadbio/amex_merfish_spaceolotl/README.md

 ## Requirements
-- A python installation and a package manager such as conda or mamba.
+- A python package manager such as conda or mamba.
+Installing mamba is recommended as it is lightweight and fast.
+More information can be found [here](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) and [here](https://github.com/conda-forge/miniforge).

 ## Install instructions
 **a.
 On a remote server:**\